-The actuarial assumptions are used in the determination of the total pension liability are the same assumptions used in the actuarial valuation as of August 31, 2021.
+The actuarial assumptions are used in the determination of the total pension liability are the same assumptions used in the actuarial valuation as of August 31, 2022.
+For a full description of these assumptions please see the actuarial valuation report dated November 22, 2022.

 Discount Rate.
 A single discount rate of 7.00 percent was used to measure the total pension liability.
 The single discount rate was based on the expected rate of return on plan investments of 7.00 percent.
 The projection of cash flows used to determine this single discount rate assumed that contributions from active members, employers and the non-employer contributing entity will be made at the rates set by the legislature during the 2019 session.
-It is assumed that future employer and state contributions will be 8.50 percent of payroll in fiscal year 2020 gradually increasing to 9.55 percent of payroll over the next several years.
+It is assumed that future employer and state contributions will be 9.50 percent of payroll in fiscal year 2024 increasing to 9.56 percent in fiscal year 2025 and thereafter.
 This includes all employer and state contributions for active and rehired retirees.

 Based on those assumptions, the pension plan's fiduciary net position was projected to be available to make all future benefit payments of current plan members.
-Therefore, the longterm expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.
+Therefore, the long-term expected rate of return on pension plan investments was applied to all periods of projected benefit payments to determine the total pension liability.

-NOTES TO THE FINANCIAL STATEMENTS AT AND FOR THE YEAR ENDED AUGUST 31, 2023
+NOTES TO THE FINANCIAL STATEMENTS AT AND FOR THE YEAR ENDED AUGUST 31, 2024